Pennsylvania Route 309: Lehigh County

-PA 309 enters Lehigh County, which is in the Lehigh Valley region, and forms the border between the borough of Coopersburg to the west and Upper Saucon Township to the east, heading north and fully entering Coopersburg.
+PA 309 enters Lehigh County, which is in the Lehigh Valley region, and forms the border between Coopersburg to the west and Upper Saucon Township to the east, heading north and fully entering Coopersburg.
 The route becomes South 3rd Street and passes commercial establishments before it turns into a four-lane divided highway and passes a mix of homes and businesses.
 Upon crossing State Street, the road name changes to North 3rd Street, running past more development.
 PA 309 becomes the border between Upper Saucon Township to the west and Coopersburg to the east and passes a couple shopping centers before fully entering Upper Saucon Township and running between woodland and commercial development to the west and farmland to the east as an unnamed road.
-The route curves to the northwest and heads through wooded areas, splitting into a one-way pair carrying two lanes in each direction and reaching an intersection with the southern terminus of PA 378 in the community of Center Valley.
+The route curves to the northwest and heads through wooded areas, splitting into a one-way pair carrying two lanes in each direction and reaching an intersection with the southern terminus of PA 378 in Center Valley.

 Past this intersection, the northbound direction of PA 309 passes homes as Main Street, heading south of Southern Lehigh High School, while the southbound direction runs through wooded areas with nearby residential subdivisions along an unnamed road.
 Both directions of the route rejoin and continue northwest through residential and commercial development and some woods as an unnamed four-lane divided highway.
 The road runs through farmland and residential subdivisions before it crosses Saucon Creek and reaches an intersection with jughandles at West Saucon Valley Road/Center Valley Parkway.